-Joseph Lorbacher Honors Art III Portfolio
+Joseph Lorbacher Art Portfolio

 My sculpture "Rooted was my first ever wire sculpture.
 Before I was even ready to start on the real sculpture I practiced with scrap floral wire.
 When I started with on the real sculpture I bought picture hanging wire, due to its rustic look, and dark color.
 I sculpted many days to reach the final piece.
 The sculpture eventually started to rust (which it wasn't supposed to, Because it had a coating) But I started to like it.
 Now the sculpture is completely rusted and mounted on a new base.

 From art 21 I chose Louise Bourgeois, I enjoyed her interesting surreal sculptures.

 Louise Bourgeois was born in Paris France on December 25, 1911.
 In 1930 Bourgeois studied math but decided to end her studies when her mother died, she then decided to study art.
 Bourgeois had taken all of her struggles from childhood as her inspiration.
 Bourgeois moved into america in 1938 with her husband.
 Later in her life she taught at Pratt and received a retrospective at the metropolitan museum of art, all before passing on may 31, 2010

 Edgar Degas was born in Paris France on July 19th, 1834.
 Degas started painting at an early age, but his dad did not wish for him to be an artist.
 Degas studied law but did not really try due to his lack of passion.
 Later on he went to École des Beaux-Arts and studied drawing.degas passed away on september 27, 1917.
 Now Degas is a famous artist with very popular paintings, including his many portraits of ballerinas.

 Have you ever worked with a collaboration on a large art project before?

 reflect on a group project and write about your experience and how it worked.